iamniki01/Deep-Learning--Traffic-signal-training/README.md

 # Deep-Learning--Traffic-signal-training

-This poject is mainly focused only on deep learning (convolution method).
+This project is mainly focused only on deep learning (convolution method).

 The data I used to train is already labelled and divided into classes.